josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧬_one_war_many_threat_ecosystems.md

 The UNC6671 / BlackFile-related vishing and extortion activity targeted dozens of organisations, including important financial-sector bodies.

-The campaign used high-volume voice phishing, identity and single-sign- on compromise, cloud access and data theft for extortion.
+The campaign used high-volume voice phishing, identity and single-sign-on compromise, cloud access and data theft for extortion.

 The strongest current explanation is financially motivated cybercrime.